Abraham Sutzkever: Biography

 Sutzkever was a keen traveller, touring South American jungles and African savannahs, where the sight of elephants and the song of a Basotho chief inspired more Yiddish verse.

 Belatedly, in 1985 Sutzkever became the first Yiddish writer to win the prestigious Israel Prize for his literature.
 An English compendium appeared in 1991.

 Freydke died in 2003.
+Abraham Sutzkever died on January 20, 2010, in Tel Aviv at the age of 96.
 Rina and another daughter, Mira, survive him, along with two grandchildren.

-Abraham Sutzkever died on January 20, 2010, in Tel Aviv at the age of 96.

 Literary career

 Sutzkever wrote poetry from an early age, initially in Hebrew.
 He published his first poem in Bin, the Jewish scouts magazine.
 Sutzkever was among the Modernist writers and artists of the Yung Vilne ("Young Vilna") group in the early 1930s.
 In 1937, his first volume of Yiddish poetry, Lider (Songs), was published by the Yiddish PEN International Club; a second, Valdiks (Of the Forest; 1940), appeared after he moved from Warsaw, during the interval of Lithuanian autonomy.

 In Moscow, he wrote a chronicle of his experiences in the Vilna ghetto (Fun vilner geto,1946), a poetry collection Lider fun geto (1946; “Songs from the Ghetto”) and began Geheymshtot ("Secret City",1948), an epic poem about Jews hiding in the sewers of Vilna.